 7.5.
-Set up Good Access Controls
+Set up Good Access Controls (3.1.c and 3.2)

 The PCI DSS requires that access to all systems in the payment processing environment be protected through use of unique users and complex passwords.
 Unique user accounts indicate that every account used is associated with an individual user and/or process with no use of generic group accounts used by more than one user or process.
 The following should be followed: